 |Teams in Organizations|

 Minors are not required to meet with a psychology faculty mentor but are welcome to do so.
-The formal mentoring period begins directly after fall break and spring break.
+The formal mentoring period typically begins after fall break and spring break.

 Students can complete all or part of the psychology minor at SLU’s campus in Madrid.